adou600/IosContinuousIntegration/README.md

 You can also access it directly from the channel, with "+ Add a service integration".
 ![Configure Slack Integration for Jenkins](https://dl.dropboxusercontent.com/u/664542/github-doc-images/slack-service-integration.png)
-*A Slack channel right after creation, with the link "+ Add service integraiton"*
+*A Slack channel right after creation, with the link "+ Add service integration"*

 Posting all the build info into a Slack channel allows the team to get informed about build failures.
 They can discuss about it and get notified when everything is back to normal.
 Slack works on every OS and you can enable [push notifications](https://slack.zendesk.com/hc/en-us/articles/201398457-Mobile-push-notifications) on your mobile.